End of Life Doula

 Read or listen to NPRs article about how death doulas help individuals navigate through this time of transition.

 WFIU’s Death Doulas story has just won an EMMY!
 My editor Sa’ra Wittmeyer is so excited.
-View the full news release here!
+View the full news release here.

 Surviving Death Docu-Series